openclimatefix/uk-pv-national-xg/README.md

 ## TODOs
 Issues that should be addressed are marked TODO, I have elaborated further on these points in the issues section.

-## Questions

-- How to run training?
-What scripts to run
-- Description of the current model
-  - What data does it take in?
-What NWP channels does it use
-  - What is the pre processing
-  - What ml model is used?
-- What happens if there is missing data?
-- Where is the model saved?
-- How to run inferences?

 ## Workflows

 Runs github actions on every push